djaus2/AthsVideoRecording/README.md

 ﻿# MauiMediaRecorderVideoAndroidApp

 A test app for the following NuGet package.
+V2.1

-> Seems that the again library works in Debug mode but not in Release mode.
+> ~~Seems that the again library works in Debug mode but not in Release mode.~~
+_Fixed now.
+Was Manifest coding error by me!
+Sorry_

 ## Latest Updates 2025-05-15

 - Added Audio (Microphone) Recording
+  - First time run get audio errors.
+  - Restart app, works then.
 - Added optional CrossHairs to Camera Preview.
 Button at bottom left to toggle.

 ## Update: 2025-05-14